SergeyStrukov/LightForge/doc/Manual.md

 #### Pregen targets

-Building the pregen target creates the executable file *pregen.exe* in the target folder, then runs it with the argument *pregen-folder*.
+Building the pregen target creates the executable file `pregen.exe` in the target folder, then runs it with the argument `pregen-folder` (and optionally input file list).
-After all, the file *pregen-file.txt* with timestamp is created in the target folder.
+After all, the file `pregen-file.txt` with timestamp is created in the target folder.

 ## Copyright